Frequently Asked Questions

 Our desire is to worship God in the way that he has prescribed in his word.
 We want to worship in an orderly way, with reverence and awe, for our God is a consuming fire (Heb.
 12:28-29).
 Our emphasis in the musical worship is congregational singing; the voice of the congregation is the most important instrument in the room.
 We celebrate the Lord’s Supper every week, have a time for the corporate confession of sin, Scripture readings, and a time each Sunday for a children’s catechism moment.
 We believe in the Regulative Principle of Worship, so our services contain only those elements that Scripture specifically prescribes for worship: prayer, the reading of the Scriptures, preaching and hearing the Word of God, teaching and admonishing one another in psalms, hymns, and spiritual songs, singing with grace in our hearts to the Lord, the administration of baptism and the Lord's supper, and occasional fasting.
 Our preaching style is exegetical, working through books of the Bible, with an emphasis on application.
 We believe that soft sermons make hard hearts and hard sermons make soft hearts.
 Check out our sermon archive if you want to hear our approach.

-Why would you leave the comfort of GBC for the suburban edges of the western frontier?
-We want to plant a church in Katy for a number of reasons.
+Why did you leave the comfort of Grace Bible Church (our sending church) for the suburban edges of the western frontier?
+We wanted to plant a church in Katy for a number of reasons.
 First, while there are plenty of churches out here, there are also so many unreached people that even the many faithful churches are barely scratching the surface of the population.
-Secondly, a confessional church that emphasizes disciple-making (in the way we intend to) is hard to come by in Katy.
+Secondly, a confessional church that emphasizes disciple-making is hard to come by in Katy.
 We don’t at all think we are the only ones “doing it right” - we just think we are called be faithful with our section of the wall, so to speak.
 Third, and most importantly, we are convinced that this is something the Lord has called us to do.

 What about kids?